babbtx/consent-demo-js/README.md

 1. Open up the browser's developer tools and click the network tab.
 1. Browse the catalog and view any product page.
 1. In the developer tools you can see API requests for consent definitions and consent records.
+1. Login as a user and go to the user profile page.
+1. Toggle the consent record state and go back to browse more products.